 “It is a seductive position a writer puts the reader in when they create an interesting, unlikable character — they make you complicit, in ways that are both uncomfortable and intriguing.”

 I not only love to write stories with a dark psychological element, I love to read them, obviously!
 One that continues to stand out was from one of my favorite writers — Laura Kasischke.
 It was disturbing story that had a psychological horror thread and gave me chills … The Mind of Winter.
 Another recent favorite is You, by Caroline Kepnes.

 My final thought is from the collective consciousness at Wikipedia, paraphrased by me.

 Psychological Thriller is a fictional thriller story which emphasizes the psychology of its characters and their unstable emotional states.
 There is a dissolving sense of reality, moral ambiguity, and complex and tortured relationships between obsessive and pathological characters.

 This appeals to me because I think reality is very fluid and greatly influenced by our mental state.
 We all come up against moral ambiguity every day of our lives.
 When I read fiction, I love to get lost in characters’ head and their uniquely distorted view of the word.

-The four novels (so far) in my psychological suspense series weave their way through the mind of an unabashed sociopath — Alexandra Mallory.
+The seven novels (so far) in my psychological suspense series weave their way through the mind of an unabashed sociopath — Alexandra Mallory.